admiralorbiter/Polaris/docs/commands.md

   Run the pipeline inline within the CLI process (useful for debugging and tests).
 - `flask importer run --source csv --file path/to/volunteers.csv --inline --summary-json`
   Emit the full summary payload in JSON (only valid with `--inline`).
+- `flask importer run --source csv --file path/to/volunteers.csv --dry-run`
+  Execute the full pipeline but skip core writes. `metrics_json` will contain would-be inserts/updates and the run is labeled DRY RUN in the dashboard.
 - `flask importer retry --run-id <id>`
   Retry a failed or pending run using stored parameters.
 Requires the original upload file to still exist.